MonetDBSolutions/MonetDBe-Python/README.md

  * pip >= 19.3
  * Python >= 3.6

-For non-binary wheel installation (Windows) you also need to have MonetDB installed.
+For non-binary wheel installation (Windows) you also need to have MonetDB installed, see the source installation section below.

 # install